| |

 Car Culture was published by Motorbooks

 International of Osceola, Wisconsin in 1992.
-Witzel's homage to roadside
+Witzel's mongraph was

 Club of America's Thomas McKean Memorial Cup and the Society